dotnet/corefx/Documentation/project-docs/benchmarking.md

         C:\Projects\coreclr>build.cmd -release -skiptests -skipnative

-10. For the next step you have one of two options depending:
+10. For the next step, you have one of two options:

   - Rebuild given CoreFX part in Release: